Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S10.md

 Currently, the S10 does not support integration with Home Assistant through SwitchBot Cloud.
 If you try to add it via Cloud, the device won't be detected.

-To add the S10 through Home Assistant, you'll need to use SwitchBot Bluetooth mode instead.
+To integrate the S10 with Home Assistant, you can use either SwitchBot Bluetooth mode or matter.
 This requires your Home Assistant setup to have a compatible Bluetooth module for proper pairing and control.

 If you run into issues setting up via Bluetooth or Matter, feel free to reach out to our support team for help.